This is our airport delay playbook... just in case!

 Cross check the schedule with the airline's website and the airport's website.
 Do they match?
 Does the airline have a high volume of other flights that are delayed?
 Is the airport reporting late landings for multiple fights?
 You're looking for clues that not all is going according to plan.

 Pack light in order to keep your belongings with you at all time.
 It may seem like a hassle but it's well worth it.
 No lost luggage and the chance to change your clothing after 12 hours?
 Yes please!
 We've never once regretted traveling with carry on luggage.
 (Our bag of choice is the Osprey Porter 46, designed for carry-on and retailing for around $100.
-Deal!)
+Deal!
+You can read our comprehensive review of it here - and tell us what you think!)

 Arm yourself with phone numbers – the airline, the booking service you used, airport hotel, airport information line, and your travel hosts.
 Other good ones to have on hand include a local taxi company, the tourism bureau, and your best friend (who, failing all else, can find just about anything for you.)